Virtual Machine Management

 -

-Click the Configuration tab, this is the entry point to obtain information about the resources of the Virtual Machine.
+Click the Configuration tab, this is the entry point to obtain more information about, and modify the resources of the virtual machine.

 It includes seven subtabs: